Adaptive Head Budgeting for Efficient Multi-Head Attention: Method: BudgetFormer

 The budget loss is then given by:

 where the scaling factor adapts to the magnitude of the violation:

-This formulation allows the model to freely explore any value of $s$ within the interval without penalty, while progressively increasing the constraint when $s$ deviates from the desired range.
+This formulation allows the model to freely explore any value of $s_b$ within the interval without penalty, while progressively increasing the constraint when $s_b$ deviates from the desired range.
 The adaptive scaling prevents unstable behavior and avoids collapse toward trivial budgets.
-To control the distribution over heads, we introduce an entropy regularization term: